PlatONnetwork/platon.py/docs/providers.rst

 in different ways across nodes.
 If you want to write code that works across multiple nodes, you may want to look up the node type you are connected to.

-For example, the following retrieves the client enode endpoint for both geth and parity:
+For example, the following retrieves the client enode endpoint for both gplaton and parity:

 .. code-block:: python

-    from web3.auto import w3
+    from platon.auto import w3

     connected = w3.isConnected()

     if connected and w3.clientVersion.startswith('Parity'):
         enode = w3.parity.enode

-    elif connected and w3.clientVersion.startswith('Geth'):
+    elif connected and w3.clientVersion.startswith('Gplaton'):
-        enode = w3.geth.admin.nodeInfo['enode']
+        enode = w3.gplaton.admin.nodeInfo['enode']

     else:
         enode = None